 If the water quality monitoring results for Years 1-3 do not detect any harmful levels of herbicides, no further monitoring will occur unless new herbicides are identified and authorized for use in the MFP.
 If the water quality monitoring results detect harmful levels of herbicides, PCWA and the aforementioned resource agencies will modify components of the VIPMP regarding herbicide application (e.g., protective buffers, avoidance protection measures and/or authorized chemicals).
 In that event, the monitoring program will resume the three-year monitoring cycle.
-Water quality monitoring will continue until no harmful levels of herbicides are detected at a sampling site for three consecutive years.
+Water quality monitoring will continue until no harmful levels of herbicides are detected at sampling sites for three consecutive years.

-4.3 MONITORING PROCEDURES
+4.3 Monitoring Procedures

 PCWA will collect surface water quality samples (grab samples) at each monitoring location and submit the samples to a California state-certified laboratory to conduct appropriate analytical techniques.
-Three replicate surface water samples will be collected at each monitoring locations before (pre-treatment) and after (post-treatment) herbicide application to evaluate and determine whether off-site movement of chemical residue is occurring.
+Three replicate surface water samples will be collected at each of the monitoring locations one time before (pre-treatment) and after (post-treatment) herbicide application to evaluate and determine whether off-site movement of chemical residue is occurring.

 Pre-treatment samples will serve as "control" or background samples and will be taken prior to application of any herbicide treatments.
 Samples will not be taken during herbicide application.
-Post-treatment samples will be taken during a significant runoffproducing storm, after herbicide application, when any off-site movement is most likely to occur.
+Post-treatment samples will be taken during a significant runoff-producing storm, after herbicide application, when any off-site movement is most likely to occur.
+Additional post-treatment monitoring may be required depending on the protective buffers implemented during pesticide application (VIPMP Table 7).